Botox - The Complete Guide

 In order for Botox to be effective as an anti-wrinkle treatment, the wrinkles have to be dynamic which means only visible on movement or facial expression.
 In this situation, the muscles relaxed by Botox stop pulling on the skin and hence stop the wrinkles from appearing.
 If the wrinkles are static, meaning ingrained and visible all the time regardless of moving your face, then Botox will not effectively treat them.

 In these situations, it is best to consider treatments like dermal filler wrinkle injections, Tretinoin cream or skin boosters like Profhilo.
-Although Botox smooths dynamic wrinkles and treats them, generally speaking, Botox wrinkle injections are considered preventative.
+Although Botox smooths dynamic wrinkles and treats them, you can also use Botox wrinkle injections for prevention.
 The preventative effects however are most useful when the wrinkles start to appear and are not necessary for prevention if you have not yet developed lines or wrinkles which is a common misconception among prospective patients.

-As such for years, Botox has been used to successfully treat wrinkles around problem areas of the face, like around the eyes, forehead and frown lines.
-As these muscles are relaxed it prevents the dynamic wrinkles from getting deeper and ingrained over time.
+As such for years, Botox has been a successful way to treat wrinkles on the face.
+This includes areas around the eyes, forehead and frown lines.
+By relaxing these muscles, Botox prevents the dynamic wrinkles from getting deeper and ingrained over time.

 How To Prepare For Botox And Fillers